“Don’t look back at the innkeeper’s door,” Goda said.

 Kanna gaped at Goda with horror, but before she could object, the young man waved his free hand as if to dismiss the notion.

-“No, no!” he said.
-He tugged at Goda’s sleeve playfully.
+“No, no!” he said, tugging at Goda’s robes playfully, seemingly having forgotten all about his delivery.
 “They’re not actual serpents.
 It’s hard to describe, but you’ll see what I mean when we get there.
-I told myself I would show you as soon as I saw them.
+I told myself I would show you as soon as I had the chance.
 Please come!”
-He stepped away from the temple, seemingly having forgotten all about his delivery, his hand still clasped to her robes.

-Goda smirked at him.
-“I can’t play right now,” she said, holding as steady as she always did, “I have a prisoner with me.”
+“I can’t play right now,” Goda said, holding as steady as she always did, though a little smirk had shown up on her face.
+“I have a prisoner with me.”

-Kanna looked at them both blankly.
-“What are you people talking about?” she asked.
+Kanna made a face at them both.
+“What are you people talking about?”

-But neither of them answered, and before long the silhouette of a looming monster—being led by a pixie grasping her sleeve—floated through Kanna’s field of vision.
+But before Kanna could make any sense of it, the silhouette of a looming monster—being led by a pixie yanking her sleeve—floated into the desertscape, into the darkness.

 * * *